bustoutsolutions/siesta/index.md

 }
 ```

-Trigger a staleness-aware load when the view appears:
+Trigger a staleness-aware, redundant-request-suppressing load when the view appears:

 ```swift
 override func viewWillAppear(animated: Bool) {